sumitkolhe/inshorts/README.md

 ---

 #### This is an Unofficial API for inshorts news platform.
 You can fetch news from multiple different sources as gathered by the inshorts platform.
+Check the better, improved v2 of this api here(https://github.com/sumitkolhe/inshorts-api-v2)

 ---